nlapier2/mouseGWASAnalysisPackage/README.md

 * --outfile: Name of final pylmm results file.
 * --pylmm: Executable path to pylmmGWAS.py.
 Default is known location.

-##### compare-pvals.py
+#### compare-pvals.py

+Not part of the analysis pipeline.
 Do not run this unless you know what you are doing.
+Also note that this script also requires matplotlib.

-Compares SQL QTL results to pylmm LOCO results.
+Overview: Compares p-values between SQL QTL file and pylmm results.
+Shows corerlations and significant hits, and makes some plots.

+Arguments:
+* (REQUIRED) --pylmm: pylmm pheno file.
+* (REQUIRED) --qtls: Clinical QTLs from SQL DB.
+* (REQUIRED) --trait_name: Name of trait being studied, needed for SQL QTL file.
+* --out_basename: Plot output base names.

 .